Accommodation and Compliance Series:

 The following provides an overview of the changes made to the definition of disability under the ADAAA and the regulations and accompanying interpretive guidance (appendix).

 According to Congress, the ADAAA was passed "to carry out the ADA's objectives of providing 'a clear and comprehensive national mandate for the elimination of discrimination' by reinstating a broad scope of protection to be available under the ADA."
 In other words, the purpose of the original ADA was to eliminate discrimination.
 However, if hardly anyone was covered, then hardly anyone was actually being protected from discrimination.
 So, in the ADAAA, Congress fixed the definition of disability to cover more people and as a result, prevent more discrimination.
-That means that employers should no longer be focusing so much on who has a disability, but instead should be focusing on making accommodations and avoiding discrimination.
+For employers, this means they should no longer be focusing so much on who has a disability, but instead should be focusing on making accommodations and avoiding discrimination.

 III.
 DEFINITION OF DISABILITY